 Paraffin wax is part of the organic material in the petroleum sludge left over from oil and gas production.
-The wax is treated, bleached, and processed into a solid and used to make a variety of things including candles.
+The wax is treated, bleached, and processed into a solid and used to make various things, including candles.

 “many of us are inadvertently adding to our toxic burden on a daily basis without knowing where it’s coming from”

-Beeswax candles that are free of synthetic fragrances – and that possess cotton wicks – are preferable.
+Beeswax candles that are free of synthetic fragrances and possess cotton wicks are preferable.

 Candles can emit trace amounts of chemicals such as formaldehyde, acetaldehyde, acetone, and naphthalene, all of which sound very nasty to be breathing in.

-Paraffin candles produce smoke and soot which are the product of petroleum-based paraffin wax.
+Paraffin candles produce smoke and soot, which are the product of petroleum-based paraffin wax.
 A 2009 study confirmed that even unscented, non-pigmented paraffin candles using no dyes still released pollutants into the air.
-While these candles can look and smell good they may actually be impacting your health by adding to your toxic burden.
+While these candles can smell and look good, they may impact your health by adding to your toxic burden.